 Illustrious clients of London past include William Gladstone, the Duke of Wellington, Winston Churchill, Charles Dickens, William Thackeray, Lord Byron, Oscar Wilde, Beau Brummell, Alfred Hitchcock, Laurence Olivier, Frank Sinatra, and Cary Grant.
 Today, Truefitt’s barbers visit Buckingham Palace to service the needs of a certain family.

 Walking into Truefitt is walking back in time to meet a Sherlock Holmes or one of the many celebrity clients who once sat in their beautiful leather barber chairs.
 The shop smells divine, a mix of citrus and cedar, both zingy and woody.
-Within minutes, Daniel is lying back with a hot towel wrap, floating into blissful relaxation, and about to embark on a hot towel razor-sharp shave.
-Daniel opted for a traditional hot towel wet shave, but they also offer a shoe shine, a moustache trim, head shave, manicure, haircut and massages.
-Truefitt
+Within minutes, Daniel was lying back with a hot towel wrap, floating into blissful relaxation.
+This gentleman opted for a traditional hot towel wet shave, but Truefitt also offer a shoe shine, a moustache trim, head shave, manicure, haircut and massages.

 Other notable places for grooming and shaving stuffs include GEO Trumper, Alfred Dunhill’s and Penhaligon’s.

-We paid a visit to James J Fox, London’s oldest cigar merchant and once provider of Winston Churchill’s cigars and Oscar Wilde’s cigarettes.
-The shop sells cigars, pipes, cigarettes and other smoking bits and pieces.
+We paid a visit to James J Fox, London’s oldest cigar merchant.
+The shop was Winston Churchill’s go-to for cigars and Oscar Wilde’s for cigarettes.
+The shop also sells cigars and other smoking bits and pieces.
 The museum downstairs is one of the few places in London where you can smoke – but you will first need to purchase a cigar from the shop upstairs.
 You can also sample a cigar in the glass smoking room on the ground floor.

-The museum includes the world’s largest cigar; a box of Winston Churchill’s cigars, cigar accessories and ledger; and a High Court letter showing Oscar Wilde’s outstanding debt with the shop.
-James J Fox
+The museum includes the world’s largest cigar and a box of Winston Churchill’s cigars, cigar accessories and ledger.
+There’s also a High Court letter showing Oscar Wilde’s outstanding debt with the shop.

-Snuff, the 17th century nicotine pick-me-up seems to be making a fashionable comeback.
-You can purchase snuff from James J Fox or from the Segar and Snuff Parlour (below left) in Covent Garden.
-I have not tried the peppery concoction, but a little birdie has told me that “Mature Crumbled” and “Particular” from Segar and Snuff are worth a try.
+Snuff, the seventeeth century nicotine pick-me-up, seems to be making a fashionable comeback.
+You can purchase snuff from James J Fox or from the Segar and Snuff Parlour in Covent Garden.
+I have not tried the peppery concoction, but Daniel tells me that that “Mature Crumbled” and “Particular” from Segar and Snuff are worth a try.
 If it’s a big hit you’re after, apparently Red Bull gives the best kick.

 Jermyn Street may be the street of choice for grooming and accessories, but when it comes to tailoring, all gentlemen’s walking sticks lead to Savile Row.
-You can buy off-the-peg, bespoke or made to measure: off the peg requires minimal or no alteration; made to measure customizes a generic size to your shape.
-If it’s bespoke you’re after, this is 100 % tailored to you and normally takes 6-12 weeks, is 100% tailored to you.
+You can buy off-the-peg, bespoke or made to measure.
+Off the peg requires minimal or no alteration whereas made to measure customizes a generic size to your shape.
+If it’s bespoke you’re after, this is 100 % tailored to you and normally takes 6-12 weeks.

-Savile Row tailor Huntsman has a who’s who client list including heads of state, royalty, and film and pop stars.
-You may recognise the shop front and three-way mirror fitting room from the British spy film Kingsman: this was the London base for the secret service in the film starring Colin Firth.
-Huntsman
+Savile Row tailor Huntsman has a client list which includes heads of state, royalty, and film and pop stars.
+You may recognise the shop front and three-way mirror fitting room from the British spy film ‘Kingsman.’

-By appointment to HRH the Prince of Wales, Turnbull and Asser makes beautifully crisp bespoke shirts, and you can choose from a mere 1000 fabrics, 25 collar and cuff options and 20 monogram styles.
+By appointment to HRH the Prince of Wales, Turnbull and Asser make beautifully crisp, bespoke shirts,.
+You can choose from a mere 1000 fabrics, 25 collar and cuff options, and 20 monogram styles.
 They also make bespoke pyjamas from 100 shirting fabrics.
-Turnbull

 Church’s first London boutique opened in 1921, but its shoemaking roots date back to 1675.
 It takes up to eight weeks and 250 manual steps to construct a pair of these exquisite shoes.
 Or, you could purchase your own James Bond attaché case from Swaine Adeney Brigg for the princely sum of £1,995.
 The shop made the original case for Sean Connery’s Bond in ‘From Russia with Love’.

 According to Major Daniel, the venue of choice is dictated by the type of drink which is required: is it a swift drink, a sharpener, a loosener, a settler or a leveller?

-No day would be complete without a martini at Ian Fleming’s go-to bar: Dukes.
+And no dandy day would be complete without a martini at Ian Fleming’s go-to bar: Dukes Bar.
 I’ve been here a few times, and I confess that one of my friends ended up on the floor after two of their decadent martinis.
 These are prepared with flourish by bartending legend, Alessandro Palazzi.
 The gin is kept frozen, and he only uses the peel from organic lemons.
 Try the signature Fleming 89, a gin Martini fragranced with 007’s Floris cologne.
 If you’re longing to smoke a cigar, Dukes has a cognac and cigar garden, but beware gentlemen, you can’t bring your own stash.
-Dukes Bar

 To be a proper dandy, one must belong to a club.
-And not just any club: a gentleman’s club, where preferably the ladies are in small attendance.
-My first foray into this scene was when I first arrived in London and went to meet a friend of mine who invited me to luncheon at the East India Club.
+And not just any club: a gentlemen’s club, where preferably the ladies are in small attendance.
+When I first arrived in London, a friend invited me to luncheon at the East India Club.
 I was told with strict instructions to come dressed in a skirt or dress, and that I would only be allowed in the restaurant.
 Having just arrived from “off with their heads” republican Paris, I thought it odd to go somewhere which “provides a refuge and meeting place for busy young men and their more seasoned seniors” and where women are not seen and certainly not heard.

 Last December, I was invited by Daniel to the “Cav and Guards” on Piccadilly, a favourite haunt of Edward VIII when he was still king.
 Daniel and his other gentlemen friends like to throw cheese soufflés here after dinner – very Bertie-esque if you ask me.
 I went looking for a glass of déclassé Pinot Grigio in the club’s bar, and was asked to leave with an outcry of “Good God, we haven’t seen a woman in here in 100 years!
 Please leave!”